Tushika25/Gladiators/README.md

 # Agile Methodologies Used :

 The first thing done was planning for the course of 4 weeks.
 The plan implemented took into account the SCRUM process wherein the whole process was broken down into 3 important parts.
-•	Software devcycle: This part included dividing the time period into Sprints of 1-2 weeks each.
+-	Software devcycle: This part included dividing the time period into Sprints of 1-2 weeks each.
 Each sprint was planned beforehand at the start (Sprint planning).
 I devoted the first two weeks (first sprint) in writing the starting code and making a basic layout of the product web app with few basic and the most important features.
-•	Work Breakdown: This part includes solving bugs and incorporating deliverables.
+-	Work Breakdown: This part includes solving bugs and incorporating deliverables.
 I devoted the third week (second sprint) in solving the bugs I faced (one was in the code IDE and other one in the screen sharing) thus working on Product Backlogs.
 I gave the fourth week (last sprint) to incorporating few new features and trying to incorporate the adapt feature into my web app.
-•	Roles and responsibilities: SCRUM recognizes in teams, 2 groups of members.
+-	Roles and responsibilities: SCRUM recognizes in teams, 2 groups of members.
 During my project I was the person who was managing both the chicken and pig team by doing the managerial aspects and code part of the project.
-Also, another process of agile methodology allowed me to write code that didn’t require much changes so as to incorporate new features.
+-Also, another process of agile methodology allowed me to write code that didn’t require much changes so as to incorporate new features.
 The following mural image shows the whole summary of 4 weeks.

 ![Example Image](https://github.com/Tushika25/Gladiators/blob/main/agile%20(2).png)